phukrit7171/esp32_air_purifier/README.md

 # ESP32 Air Purifier Project

 ## Overview

-This project implements an air purifier controller using an ESP32 microcontroller.
-It monitors environmental parameters such as temperature, humidity, pressure (via a BME280 sensor), and particulate matter levels (via a PMSensor).
-The readings are displayed on an I2C LiquidCrystal display, while LEDs and a fan provide visual and physical feedback.
-The system is controlled by a state machine and user input through a button that toggles display modes and system power.
+This project is designed to manage an air purifier system using an ESP32 microcontroller.
+It integrates multiple sensors, controls a fan (PWM/Digital), and interfaces with an LCD display.

 ## Features

 - **Environmental Monitoring:** Measures temperature, humidity, pressure, and PM1.0, PM2.5, PM10 levels.
 - **Display:** Shows sensor data and system status on a 16x2 I2C LCD.
 - **LED Indicators:** Uses an RGB LED module with pin order: Green, Blue, Red.